If You Condemn Yourself First…Charlie Knight Springfield

 Since then, I have loved and had to leave or try and turn each gal against me.
 I have had gals who come to me and want to be with me, and I have had to turn them away, saying I was a homosexual or telling whatever lie I could think of to get out of that situation.

-I have cherished the times I would sit with someone and just watch nature around us or when Alice (the lady I talked about that we were friends, since childhood, almost like brother and older sister) and I would read in different spots of the room or maybe I upstairs and she down.
+I have cherished the times I would sit with someone and just watch nature around us or when Alice and I (we were friends, since childhood, almost like brother and older sister) would read in different spots of the room or maybe I upstairs and she down.
 But we would just enjoy the presence of each other.

-Once I saw a wax display at the Mashantucket Pequot museum of a squaw and her brave building their sapling hut, and that has since then resonated with me.
-This is what I call a good relationship: when you do things together and can be perfectly happy being in your own solitude while being within earshot should we want something or to share something.
+Once I saw a wax display at the Mashantucket Pequot Museum of an indigenous man and woman building a sapling hut, and that has since then resonated with me.
+This is what I call a good relationship: when you do things together and can be perfectly happy being in your own solitude while being within earshot should you want something or want to share something.
 So much of my life I have wanted such a relationship.
-To care about someone and have them maybe also care about you.
+To care about someone and have them maybe also care about me.
 But that was not allowed.

-I want to express the frustration and pain of a life that in all intents and purposes ceased years ago.
-It’s just the physical body is still taking in oxygen.
+I want to express the frustration and pain of a life that, for all intents and purposes ceased years ago.
+It’s just that the physical body is still taking in oxygen.

 Yet I am NOT alone.
 Many live with this.

 In 1970 when I was an aid in a nursing home, I had a patient from Germany who grew up in the Nazi regime.
 She was taught from the time she was a little girl that if a person could not contribute physically to society, they should be killed, as it was a sin for them to take up resources that could be better used by healthy, able-bodied people.
 So, every day she almost pleaded to die instead of being a burden to me and everyone else around her.